thegooddocsproject/templates/quickstarts/quickstart-template.md

 ## Install

 :information_source: This section is optional.
-Use this section to provide install instructions.
+Use this section to provide installation instructions.

 ## Part 1: {Task name}